The Tastevin — When Wine was Judged by Light

 From Instrument to Emblem

-The Confrérie des Chevaliers du Tastevin, founded in 1934 at the Château du Clos de Vougeot, preserved the cup as ceremonial iconography.
+The Confrérie des Chevaliers du Tastevin, founded in 1934 at the Château du Clos de Vougeot in Burgundy, preserved the cup as ceremonial iconography at precisely the moment when its practical utility was beginning to decline.
 Members still wear it around the neck during formal gatherings.
-In that context, the tastevin signals lineage and belonging rather than technical utility.
+In that context the tastevin signals lineage, belonging, and a connection to the cellar tradition of Burgundy rather than a technical instrument of evaluation.
+It has become the uniform of a specific kind of wine authority rather than a tool of the wine itself.

 What It Reveals About Service